Anele-Aneal-Tose/alien_invasion_game/README.md

 ### Fourth Step:
 The game changes in speed as the player destroys all the Aliens, and if the Alien touches the Ship or the bottom of the game window a new game starts up until four chances given to the player then the game is Over!!!
+### Fifth Step:
+To Quit the Game press "q" button on the keyboard.

 ## Dependancies to Run the Game: